Abdulkader-Safi/Safi-Beats/README.md

 ---

-I am working on new UI and List of features to create a new Music player now when you run the project first time the project will crash but permissions page will appear accept permissions then run the program again it will work normally
+I am working on new UI and List of features to create a new Music player now when you run the project first time the project will crash but permissions page will appear accept permissions the run the program again it will work normally

 ---